 My goal in this course is to help you build an appreciation for the central role that memory plays in our lives.
-You could not have a conversation, play basketball, or recognize your mother if it were not for the seamless, unobtrusive influence of memory.
-Indeed, the function of memory is never so conspicuous and astonishing as when it fails us.
+You could not have a conversation, play basketball, hum a song, recognize your mother, or even have a sense of your own identity if it were not for the seamless, unobtrusive influence of memory.
+Indeed, the function of memory is never as conspicuous and astonishing as when it fails us.

 Because memory is such a basic and pervasive process, it has been a central theme of psychology since its inception as a science over 100 years ago.
 In this course we will survey the most influential theories and findings in this important and extensive area of research.
-Basic research and theory will be discussed as well as a variety of interesting special issues, like amnesia, eyewitness memory, and the unconscious influences of memory.
+Basic research and theory will be discussed as well as a variety of interesting special issues, like amnesia, repressed memory, and accuracy of eyewitness memory.